pressfstudios/pressfstudios.github.io/index.md

   }
 ```

-For debugging or structural purposes, you may want to have an `IdentifiableObjectReference` as a public (or anyways as a visible field in the inspector).
+For debugging or structural purposes, you may want to have an `IdentifiableObjectReference` as a public (or anyways visible) field.
 In this case - should the reference not be meant for setup in the editor but only meant for assigning at runtime - it is suggested (but not required) to set the `IdentifiableObjectReference` to `IdentifiableObjectReferenceType.Runtime` as follows:
 ```c#
 public IdentifiableObject objectPrefab;
 public IdentifiableObjectReference runtimeObjectReference = new IdentifiableObjectReference(IdentifiableObjectReference.IdentifiableObjectReferenceType.Runtime);